jainrishi601/Instagram-feed/README.md

 # Instagram-feed
-User Interface of Instagram Clone
+User Interface of Instagram Clone.

 This is my first UI/UX project